prl-mushr/mushr-website/content/tutorials/mujoco_figure8.md

 ## Writing the launch file

 We need to create a launch file to launch our path_publisher.py code.
-Again the entire code is pasted below, feel free to write your own launch file, (Note: Make sure to implement relevant changes in path_publisher.py in case you decide to make changes).
+Again the entire code is pasted below, feel free to write your own launch file (Note: Make sure to implement relevant changes in path_publisher.py in case you decide to make changes).

 ```bash
 $ cd ~/catkin_ws/src/mushr_mujoco_ros/launch